pirocorp/Ukraine-Russia-War/Battles/Izyum - Kramatorsk Battle 26.02.2022 - 26.03.2022.md

 A wider RuAF grouping at Kamyanka, Izyum maybe smashed.
 26th Guards Regt is in the area.
 UAF claim '437th Training Regt + battalion-tactical group of 26th tank regt, 47th tank div stopped'.

 Video from the Ukrainian military showing several destroyed or captured Russian BMP-3 and BMP-2 vehicles reportedly from Russia's 47th Tank Division in Kamyanka, Kharkiv.

-It looks like this happened near a pontoon bridge, possibly by anti-tank mines.
+RuAF losses in film:
+- 4x BMP-3 (likely 437th Training Regt).
+- 1x 9P149 Shturm-S + 2x MT-LB (inset pic 2)
+- 2x BMP-2
+- 3x T-72s (nearest pic 4 is a T-72B3M of 26th Grds Tank Regt).
+- 4x N/K.

 https://user-images.githubusercontent.com/34960418/160284115-bc68fd4f-c1a9-49d7-8ffe-770577fde38d.mp4

-Another video from the same location shows the same BMP-2 as well as a R-149MA1 command-staff vehicle.
+Another video from the same location shows the same BMP-2 as well as a R-149MA1 command-staff vehicle also damaged or abandoned at Kamyanka dam.
+Previous film (along with this film) confirms UAF control at time of recording + UAF use of landmines.

 https://user-images.githubusercontent.com/34960418/160284177-ba239844-ad5e-4390-992b-34a4b203633d.mp4